hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 The main differences are a (for now at least) different programming language (C++) and a Shim API which implements a subset of the current Fabric API.
 The Shim is responsible to provide access to the ledger state as maintained by the `untrusted` peer.
 In particular, the FPC Shim, under the cover and transparent to the developer, encrypts all state data that is written to the ledger and decrypts them when retrieved later.
 Similarly, it also encrypts and authenticates all interaction with the applications, see below.
 Lastly, it attests to the result and the state update based on the enclave's hardware identity to provide a hardware-trust rooted endorsement.

-Applications can interaction with a FPC Chaincode using an extension of the Fabric Client Go SDK.
+Applications can interact with a FPC Chaincode using an extension of the Fabric Client Go SDK.
 This FPC extension exposes the Fabric `gateway` interface and transparently encrypts and authenticates all interactions with a FPC Chaincode.

 Note that FPC hides all interactions with the TEE technology from the developers, i.e., they they do not have to understand the peculiarities of TEEs.
 This largely also applies to the administrators deploying FPC Chaincode, although they will have to understand the general concepts of TEE to make informed decisions on security policies and to configure the attestation credentials.